Why Kidney Stones Are Hitting Kids Harder and Younger

 Is Salt Really the Problem?

-While high-sodium diets are often linked to kidney stones, not all experts agree salt is the primary culprit.
+Although high-sodium diets are often linked to kidney stones, not all experts agree that salt is the primary culprit.
 Dr. James DiNicolantonio, a cardiovascular research scientist and author of “The Salt Fix,” argues that dehydration—not sodium—remains the most significant risk factor.

 “The biggest risk factor for kidney stones is dehydration, and not consuming enough salt is one way that people don’t drink enough water,” DiNicolantonio told The Epoch Times.

-He explains that salt consumption can increase thirst, encouraging better hydration, which dilutes urine and reduces the concentration of stone-forming substances.
+He said that salt consumption can increase thirst, encouraging better hydration, which dilutes urine and reduces the concentration of stone-forming substances.

-“Clinical studies have shown that consuming more salt—if combined with an increased fluid intake—can actually reduce the incidence of kidney stones.”
+“Clinical studies have shown that consuming more salt—if combined with an increased fluid intake—can actually reduce the incidence of kidney stones,” he said.

 A small study in The Journal of Urology supports this view.
-Researchers found that adding salt to eight patients’ diets with recurrent calcium oxalate stones boosted urine output by nearly a liter per day without increasing urinary calcium levels.
+Researchers found that adding salt to the diets of eight patients with recurrent calcium oxalate stones boosted urine output by nearly a liter per day without increasing urinary calcium levels.

 Challenging Management

 Diagnosing kidney stones in children presents unique challenges.
-While adults typically report classic symptoms like back pain and blood in the urine, children often display vague signs such as abdominal discomfort or nausea.
+While adults typically report classic symptoms such as back pain and blood in the urine, children often display vague signs such as abdominal discomfort or nausea.
 These subtler symptoms can delay diagnosis, increasing the risk of long-term kidney damage.

-Yet, many young patients, like Kiera Parker, face a frustrating lack of answers and effective care.
+Yet many young patients, such as Kiera Parker, face a frustrating lack of answers and effective care.

 Beyond the physical pain, the condition can profoundly disrupt a child’s life.
 For Parker, kidney stones forced her to quit soccer, a sport she loved, and left her feeling isolated and misunderstood.

-Children also face unique challenges during treatment due to their smaller anatomy and physiological differences.
+Children also face unique challenges during treatment because of their smaller anatomy and physiological differences.
 Parker recalls an excruciating stent removal after surgery.

 “The doctor said my body was so small he struggled to remove it.
 It was the worst pain I’ve ever felt,” she said, highlighting how pediatric care can sometimes overlook these critical differences.